Algebraic and geometric properties of homeomorphism groups of ordinals: Ordinals and their topology

 \subsection{Topology of homeomorphism groups}

-Though our focus is on homeomorphism groups as abstract groups, a key subgroup in what follows is defined by taking a closure in an appropriate topology on the homeomorphism group of an ordinal.
+Though our main focus is on homeomorphism groups as abstract groups, a key subgroup in what follows is defined by taking a closure in an appropriate topology on the homeomorphism group of an ordinal; moreover, \Cref{thm:ses} is strengthened by making a statement in the category of topological groups, rather than that of abstract groups.